-While we have been compiling research and articles on this blog for the last few months, we have also been working on our own research.
-Today marks the start of our publishing a series of brief papers on issues related to Urbanism Next.
+While the Urbanism Next blog represents a compilation of research and articles from a variety of sources, we have also been working on our own research.
+This page includes a series of brief papers on issues related to Urbanism Next.
 The intention is to introduce you to some key topics that will be affecting how cities develop as they face ongoing and transformative changes in technology.

 The Impact of AVs and E-Commerce on Local Government Budgeting and Finance (Clark, Larco and Mann) is a new report from us here at Urbanism Next/SCI that takes you through a city’s budget —both revenues and expenditures — and describes the areas that will be affected as AVs become commonplace and e-commerce takes on an even larger role in retail.
 City leaders have to start planning for this future now if they want to have a voice in what AVs/e-commerce will do to their cities.